Visit the 9 Glens of Antrim

 Furthermore, The Glens are also famous for their great festivals, embodied by the Heart of the Glens festival at Cushendall in August Glenarm, Carnlough, and Cushendun have festival weeks in July.

 Archaeology of the Glens of Antrim

-Due to the coastline being a source of food and flint as evidenced by Neolithic Tool production sites in the Glens.
-As a result at ‘Madman’s Window’ near Glenarm, a treasure cove of stone axe rough outs was found together with chipping floors, Neolithic Pottery, scrapers and arrowheads.
+Due to the coastline being a source of food and flint, as evidenced by Neolithic Tool production sites in the Glens.
+As a result, at ‘Madman’s Window’ near Glenarm, a treasure cove of stone axe roughouts was found with chipping floors, Neolithic Pottery, scrapers and arrowheads.

-In Carnlough, at Bay Farm, a Neolithic site was located near marshland where archaeologists found charcoal, debris, postholes axes and flint cores as well as Neolithic Pottery.
+In Carnlough, at Bay Farm, a Neolithic site was located near marshland where archaeologists found charcoal, debris, postholes axes and flint cores, and Neolithic Pottery.

 Walking holidays in Northern Ireland